ruuda/blog/fonts/readme.md

 the fallback font used by Chrome on Android does not have the double-struck F, so I designed my own.
 For the other glyphs a fallback is acceptable.
 Perhaps in the future I’ll roll my own for them too.
-The FontForge sources for custom glyphs are in the extra/ directory.
+The FontForge sources for custom glyphs are in the extra directory.

-The script generate.py adds the extra glyphs to the fonts and puts the result in the generated/ directory.
+The script generate.py adds the extra glyphs to the fonts and puts the result in the generated directory.
 I don’t mean to imply that the extra glyphs were part of the original fonts.
 The reason for doing this is technical: for a font with a single glyph the metadata overhead is considerable, and the extra font would unneccessarily complicate my stylesheets and html.